William Brown (admiral): Napoleonic Wars

-After ten years at sea, where he developed his skills as a sailor and reached the rank of captain, he was press-ganged into a Royal Navy warship.
-British impressment of American sailors was one of the primary issues leading to the War of 1812.
+After ten years at sea, where he developed his skills as a sailor and reached the rank of captain, he was impressed onto a Royal Navy warship.

 During the Napoleonic Wars, Brown is said to have escaped the ship he was serving on, a galley, and scuttled the vessel.
 However, the French did not believe he had assisted them and imprisoned him in Lorient.
 On being transferred to Metz, he escaped, disguised in a French officer's uniform.
-However, he was recaptured and was imprisoned in the fortress of Verdun.
-In 1809 Brown escaped from there in the company of a British Army officer named Clutchwell, and eventually reached German territory.
+However, he was recaptured and imprisoned in the fortress of Verdun.
+In 1809 Brown escaped from there in the company of a British Army officer named Clutchwell and eventually reached German territory.

 Returning to England, he renounced his maritime career and on 29 July 1809, he married Elizabeth Chitty in Kent.
 As he was a Catholic and she a Protestant, they agreed to raise their sons as Catholics and their daughters as Protestants.
 Brown left the same year for the Río de la Plata on board Belmond and set himself up as a merchant in Montevideo, Uruguay.

 Immigration to Argentina

 Brown became part-owner of a ship called Eliza, trading between Montevideo and Buenos Aires.
 When Eliza met with disaster and ran aground, Brown carried his cargo inland and having disposed of it profitably, he next crossed the Andes to Chile.
 He had by now accumulated sufficient capital to enable him to purchase a schooner called Industria (Spanish for "Industry") with which he opened a regular sailing-packet service between Uruguay and Argentina, the first such venture in South America.
-Then, the Spanish colonial government stepped in sensing a threat to its mercantile interests.
+Then, the Spanish colonial government stepped in, sensing a threat to its mercantile interests.